ctuning/ck-tensorflow/README.md

 if prompted (more than one choice); select an available benchmark, if prompted (more than one choice), and select TensorFlow model.

-## Example of Caffe and Caffe2 unified classification on Ubuntu via CK
+## Example of TensorFlow unified classification on Ubuntu via CK

 ```
 $ ck run program:tensorflow --cmd_key=classify